OndrejNepozitek/Edgar-Unity/docs/generators/dungeon-generator.md

 > **Note:** If you provide too few room templates, they may repeat in generated levels even if you choose the **No immediate** or **No repeat** options.
 To make sure that the repeat mode is satisfied, please provide enough room templates to choose from.

+- **Minimum Room Distance** - The minimum distance between non-neighbouring rooms.
+    - If equal to **0** - walls from one room can occupy the same tiles as walls from a different room.
+    - If equal to **1** (default) - walls from different rooms can be next to each other but not on top of each other.
+    - If equal to **2** - there must be at least one empty tile between walls of different rooms.
+(This is good for when using rule tiles and weird things are happening.)

+> **Note:** Higher values of *Minimum Room Distance* may negatively affect the performance of the generator.
+Moreover, with very short corridor, it might even be impossible to generate a level with a high value of this parameter.

 #### Post processing config

-Please refer see the [Post processing](../generators/post-process) page to find detailed information this configuration.
+Please see the [Post-processing](../generators/post-process) page to find detailed information about this configuration.

 - **Initialize Shared Tilemaps** - Whether to initialize tilemaps that will hold the generated level.
 - **Tilemap Layers Handler** - Which tilemap layers handler should be used to initialize shared tilemaps.
 Uses the `DungeonTilemapLayersHandler` if not set.
 - **Tilemap Material** - Material that will be used in Tilemap Renderers of shared tilemaps.
-This is useful for example for lights.
+This is useful, for example, for lights.
 If left null, the default material will be used.
 - **Copy Tiles To Shared Tilemaps** - Whether to copy tiles from individual room template to the shared tilemaps.
 - **Center Grid** - Whether to move the level so that its centre is approximately at (0,0).
 Useful for debugging in Scene view in the editor.
 - **Disable Room Template Renderers** - Whether to disable tilemap renderers of individual rooms, useful only when *Copy Tiles To Shared Tilemaps* is enabled.